Redmine

 Redmine is a free and open source, web-based project management and issue tracking tool.
 It allows users to manage multiple projects and associated subprojects.
 It features per project wikis and forums, time tracking, and flexible, role-based access control.
 It includes a calendar and Gantt charts to aid visual representation of projects and their deadlines.
 Redmine integrates with various version control systems and includes a repository browser and diff viewer.

 The design of Redmine is significantly influenced by Trac, a software package with some similar features.

 Redmine is written using the Ruby on Rails framework.
 It is cross-platform and cross-database and supports 49 languages.

 Features

-Redmine's features include the following: